Post Banner Image

 Credit: Rosie Kerr/ Unsplash

-Mardi Gras revelers and other visitors to the raucous street may not know this, but Bourbon Street actually wasn’t named after the alcohol.
+Mardi Gras revelers and other visitors to one of the world’s most famous celebratory thoroughfares may not know this, but Bourbon Street actually wasn’t named after the alcohol.
 It was named for a French royal family in power when the street was being planned in 1721.
 The street gained its current reputation in 1917, when a nearby vice district closed and entertainment venues had to be moved somewhere else.
+Today, it makes up the beating heart of the French Quarter, full of music, food, cocktails, Creole culture, and historic architecture that make it unlike any other street in the country.

 Las Vegas Boulevard – Las Vegas, Nevada